Logo

 Each scenario is eight (8) minutes long.
 An announcement will be heard signalling the scenario is finished.
 If you are unable to complete the scenario within the allocated eight (8) minutes, you will not be given extra time.
 If you complete the scenario before the allocated eight (8) minutes, it is highly recommended you remain inside the room until you hear the announcement signalling the scenario is finished.

 If you need assistance during the OSCE, raise your hand and a NMSAC team member will assist you.
-Should you require an urgent bathroom break, a NMSAC team member will accompany you.
-Upon returning from the bathroom break, you can resume your scenario activities within the allocated time frame.

 Misconduct and Cheating